 Identify problems affecting your workout, such as too many people at the gym or your clothes being uncomfortable.
 You can also record how your body feels within a few hours and the next day after a session.
 Ideally, you'd like your sessions to be just the right amount of load, so you can improve, but not too much so that you struggle walking for days.

 What gets measured gets achieved, as the saying goes.
 Since the fitness targets are specific for your Physical Fitness Assessment day, the best way to understand whether or not your body is ready for your PFA is to keep an exercise diary.
-Choose the mothed that works best for you.
-Feel free to get in touch if you have specific questions about training for your PFA.
+Choose the method that works best for you.
+TBG programs come with the ability to log your sessions so you can monitor your progress.
+Check them out here.